Mark-Cooper-Janssen-Vooles/frontendSecurity/README.md

   - Disable XXE and implement whitelisting
   - Detect, resolve and verify XXE with static application security testing tools

 ---

+### Insufficient logging & monitoring
+- Average time of noticing when an attacker is in your system: 190 days!
+- What is it?
+Not able to witness or discover an attack when it happens or happened
+- What is the impact?
+Allows attacker to persist and tamper, extract or destroy your data without you noticing it
+- How to prevent?
+  - Log login, access control and server-side input validation failures
+  - Ensure logs can be consumed easily, but annot be tampered with
+  - Continuously improve monitoring and alerting process
+  - Mitigate impact of breach: Rotate, repave and Repair

 ---